-The details of directors as at 31 March, 2021, including the details of their other board directorship and committee membership reckoned in line with regulation 26 of the Listing Regulations and the Act as well as their shareholdings, are given below:
+The details of directors as at 31 March, 2021, including the details of their other board directorship and committee membership reckoned in line with regulation 26 of the Listing Regulations and the Act as well as their shareholdings, are given below: Management Reports

 Name of the director Executive / Non-executive / Independent / Promoter No. of directorship including CIFCL (Out of which as chairman) No. of shares held in the company No. of board committee membership including CIFCL (Out of which as chairman) Mr. Vellayan Subbiah Non-executive / Promoter director / 9(2) Nil 5(1) Chairman Mr. N. Ramesh Rajan Non-executive / Independent director 4(1) Nil 4(3) Mr. Ashok Kumar Barat Non-executive / Independent director 8 Nil 7(4) Ms. Bhama Krishnamurthy Non-executive / Independent director 8 Nil 7 Mr. Rohan Verma Non-executive / Independent director 3(1) Nil 1 Mr. M.A.M.
-Arunachalam Non-executive / Promoter director 10(2) 65,000 7(2) Mr. Anand Kumar Non- executive / Independent director 4 Nil Nil Mr. Bharath Vasudevan Non-executive / Independent director 1 Nil Nil Mr. Ravindra Kumar Kundu Executive Director 3 1,16,635 1

-^{} for the purpose of directorship / committee membership, all public / private companies and section 8 companies have been considered.
+Arunachalam Non-executive / Promoter director 10(2) 65,000 7(2) Mr. Anand Kumar Non- executive / Independent director 4 Nil Nil Mr. Bharath Vasudevan Non-executive / Independent director 1 Nil Nil Mr. Ravindra Kumar Kundu Executive Director 3 1,16,635 1 for the purpose of directorship / committee membership, all public / private companies and section 8 companies have been considered. only chairmanship / membership of audit committee and stakeholders' relationship committee have been considered.